-A general history of ASU delivered in streaming video using vintage motion picture film, video, photographs and music primarily from the University Archives collections.
-16 mins.
+A general history of ASU delivered in streaming video using vintage motion picture film, video, photographs, and music primarily from the University Archives collections.
+16 minutes.

-A history of Homecoming at ASU delivered in streaming video using vintage motion picture film, video, photographs and music primarily from the University Archives collections.
-12.5 mins.
+A history of Homecoming at ASU delivered in streaming video using vintage motion picture film, video, photographs, and music primarily from the University Archives collections.
+12:30 minutes.
 See also the related interview with University Archivist Rob Spindler from The Library Channel.

 Martin Luther King Jr.'s speech entitled "Religious Witness for Human Dignity" presented at Goodwin Stadium, Arizona State University on June 3, 1964.
 Introduction by ASU President G. Homer Durham.
 This recording is followed by a brief recording of King's remarks to NAACP supporters at the Tanner AME Church in Phoenix earlier in the same day.
 Related photographs and correspondence of President Durham are included.